|

 one effective "official" hanger made for it, shown at left.
 This one has only a manufacturer's number on it, not a

 Signal Corps nomenclature.
-It used a PL-68 microphone plug that was eventually renomenclatured as a PJ-068.
 T-17 Microphone and its hanger

 |